BioComputingUP/elastic-slurm-in-openstack/README.md

 To run the ansible playbooks described in the subsequent sections, you must first in the same terminal:
 1. Activate the ansible python virtual environment using the `source ansible/bin/activate` command.
-2. Source in the Openstack cloud credentials in the `openrc` file.
+2. Source in the OpenStack cloud credentials in the `openrc` file.
 Confirm access by using the `openstack project list` command.
 The command should return a list of projects to which you have access in the Openstack cloud.

 ## Configure Cluster